provider image

 How do you take Qsymia for the best results?

 Qsymia is taken by mouth once a day.
-It’s recommended that you take it in the morning to avoid sleep issues.
+It’s recommended that you have your dose in the morning to avoid sleep issues.
 And Qsymia works best when combined with regular exercise and a reduced-calorie diet.
 Most people experience weight loss with Qsymia after about 8 weeks of taking it.

-While many people find success with Qsymia, it's important to acknowledge that — like all medications — it has some side effects.
+While many people find success with Qsymia, it’s important to acknowledge that — like all medications — there are side effects.
 Common side effects of Qsymia include:

 • Constipation